1) My story begins the year after the Flood,

 "Why should the innocent suffer that old man's wrath?"

-But rebellion was a seed Canaan's father had planted
+But rebellion was a seed Canaan's father planted

 And the fruits of it were strewn in his path.

-28) The nature of sin is that it spreads harm all around,
+28) The nature of sin is to spread harm all around,

 If people would not give sin more ground,